 At the hospital, the medical team administered tissue plasminogen activator (tPA) to dissolve the clot.
 Soon, Dr. Ansari-Ali felt a jolt go through her body.
 Suddenly she could move her right side again.
 Undergoing more medical procedures while intubated and seemingly sedated, she was able to observe and process everything.
 Relieved that she had survived, she focused on recovery.

 However, about a week later Dr. Ansari-Ali experienced a rare complication and was transferred to Northwestern Medicine Central DuPage Hospital for surgery.
-The surgery was a success and Dr. Ansari-Ali was able to fully focus on regaining her mobility, strength and speech at Marianjoy Rehabilitation Hospital, part of Northwestern Medicine.
+The surgery was a success and Dr. Ansari-Ali was able to fully focus on regaining her mobility, strength and speech at Northwestern Medicine Marianjoy Rehabilitation Hospital.

 Dr. Ansari-Ali had days where she struggled both physically and emotionally.
 “One day I was upset about not being able to write,” she recalls.
 “The therapist turned to me and said, ‘Yes, some people do write beautifully, but they can’t walk.’
 That wow moment made me focus on being appreciative for what I could do.”
 Seeing her husband and two young boys also touched her.
 “I thought, ‘I have to get better.
 They need me.’ ”

 Dr. Ansari-Ali made tremendous progress in three weeks at Marianjoy and was soon able to continue her recovery at home.
 She continued practicing what she learned in rehab and even created her own speech exercises.
 Incredibly, three months after her stroke, she returned to clinical practice, where she’s able to look back and appreciate the positive changes in her life.